 Our Cannabis Staffing Team is Here to Help

-Through our Aim Higher program, we help those who were recently incarcerated for nonviolent cannabis offenses find employment.
+Through our Aim Higher program, we help those who were recently incarcerated for nonviolent marijuana offenses find employment.
 Our cannabis staffing agency is ready and willing to provide a helping hand.
 We’re prepared to do our part in making sure social equity exists in the cannabis industry.
 If you know someone struggling in their cannabis job search due to the effects of the War on Drugs–please inform them of our Aim Higher program.
 You can reach us at firstname.lastname@example.org